Superintendent Steve DiOrio

 Collingswood periodically conducts hydrant flushing in the Borough.
 The water main flushing program is designed to remove natural minerals like iron and calcium that sometimes collect in the bottom of water mains.
 This operation may cause a temporary discoloration in your water supply.
 By allowing your water to run for a short period of time, the problem should clear itself.
 Please be assured, although the water may be discolored, it is safe for human use.

-Please see the 2020 fall flushing schedule here.
+Please see the 2021 spring flushing schedule here.

 Our treatment facilities consist of: